 “This remarkable true story will take you on a historical journey, filled with a firsthand account of how one man survived the impossible, and then found the love of his life.”
 J. L. Witterick, International Best Selling Author of My Mother’s Secret

 “Elie Wiesel said “’When you listen to a witness, you become a witness.”
 Katrina Shawver’s luminous non-fiction, Henry: A Polish Swimmer’s True Story of Friendship from Auschwitz to America is a beautifully rendered act of witness and love about an extraordinary Pole, Henry Zguda, a Christian, a political prisoner in Auschwitz and Buchenwald.
 Shawver’s compelling narrative illuminates Henry’s memories as well as his heart and his enduring humor.
 She has rescued Henry’s vital piece of Holocaust history so that we don’t forget, and as an immunization against recurrence.
-Everyone who reads Henry becomes a witness.” – Jack Mayer, Vermont writer and pediatrician, author of LIFE IN A JAR: THE IRENA SENDLER PROJECT, non-fiction about the Warsaw ghetto and a new historical fiction about the rise of the Third Reich, BEFORE THE COURT OF HEAVEN.
+Everyone who reads Henry becomes a witness.” – Jack Mayer, Vermont writer and pediatrician, author of Life in a Jar: The Irena Sendler Project, and Before the Court of Heaven.

 “This sensitively crafted narrative is a vital contribution to the documentation of the suffering inflicted on Polish people during the Holocaust.
 Katrina Shawver has collected the memories of Henry Zguda, beginning with his arrest in Krakow in 1942 and ending with their blossoming friendship in 2002.
 His own words are skillfully sewn together with Shawver’s observations and research, and the result is a compelling tale of anguish and the triumph of hope against all odds.
 This labor of love deserves a wide readership as the last Holocaust survivors pass away, taking their stories with them.
 We are fortunate that Shawver had the presence of mind to bring Zguda’s story to the world.” – Leonard Kniffel, author of A Polish Son in the Motherland and the blog PolishSon.com, and member of the Board of Directors of the Polish American Librarians Association and the Polish Museum of America in Chicago.